-Publishing a book may seem like a daunting task, but as I discovered in my recent conversation with Chandler Bolt, the CEO and Founder of Self-Publishing School, it’s more achievable than you might think.
+Publishing a book may seem daunting, but as I discovered with Chandler Bolt, the CEO and Founder of Self-Publishing School, it’s more achievable than you might think.

-Whether you’re a local digital marketing agency serving chiropractors, restaurants, plumbers, and real estate agents, or a first-time writer looking to self-publish your manuscript, Chandler’s advice will guide you through every stage of the process.
+Whether you’re a digital marketer working with local businesses or a first-time writer looking to self-publish your manuscript, Chandler’s advice will guide you through every stage of the process.

-If you’ve ever dreamed of writing a book, this is your ultimate guide to making that dream a reality.
+If you’ve dreamed of writing a book, this guide will help you make that dream a reality.

 Why Books Matter: Leveraged Impact

-Books can change lives—not just for readers, but for the authors themselves.
-Writing a book forces you to clarify your ideas, and once published, it creates what Chandler Bolt calls “leveraged impact.”
-The effort of writing a book continues to pay off, as it spreads your ideas and influences countless people long after it’s been released.
+Books can transform lives—not just for readers, but for authors.
+Writing a book clarifies your ideas, and once published, it creates what Chandler calls “leveraged impact.”
+The effort put into writing continues to pay off, spreading your ideas and influencing people long after release.

-Your book is an opportunity to reach new readers, build your personal brand, and even grow your business.
-Chandler’s approach to publishing is centered around using books strategically—not just as a creative outlet but as a way to attract leads, close sales, and secure referrals.
+Books offer opportunities to reach new readers, build your personal brand, and grow your business.
+Chandler’s approach focuses on using books strategically—not just as creative outlets but as tools for attracting leads, closing sales, and securing referrals.

 Message vs. Mechanism: Starting with Your “Why”